Improved Surrounding Ocean Health

 Enhancing Marine Protected Areas

-There is a strong and growing global commitment to protect at least 30 percent of the ocean by 2030 (30x30).
-The Challenge partners have set a goal of 40 islands and their interconnected oceans being restored, equitably protected, and effectively managed for future generations to bolster the 30x30 effort and enhance its benefits.
+30x30 is a strong and growing global commitment to protect at least 30 percent of the ocean by 2030.
+Island-Ocean Connection Challenge partners have set a goal of 40 islands and their interconnected oceans being restored, equitably protected, and effectively managed for future generations to bolster the 30x30 effort and enhance its benefits.

 Improving the conservation status of marine protected areas (MPAs) is critical to securing the long-term health of our planet and ensuring sustainability.
 Because island-marine ecosystems anchor many MPAs, the Challenge prioritizes interventions on globally important islands for biodiversity that either lie within already-established MPAs, combine the restoration of islands with MPA expansions, or include the establishment of new MPAs.